 Traveling to Bulgaria

-The Withdrawal Agreement envisages a transition period (29.03.2019 – 31.12.2020) during which the EU rules for free movement of people will continue to apply to UK nationals and their family members.
-During the transition period the UK nationals and the members of their families will be able to use their passports up to their date of validity for entry and exit from the Republic of Bulgaria.
+The Withdrawal Agreement envisages a transition period (up to 31.12.2020) during which the EU rules for free movement of people continue to apply to UK nationals and their family members.
+During the transition period they are able to use their passports up to their date of validity for entry and exit from the Republic of Bulgaria.

 - For a short-term stay up to 90 days in every period of 180 days, the UK nationals shall enter the territory of the Republic of Bulgaria with a valid passport without a visa.
-For a short-term stay in Bulgaria their family members should present at the border crossing point a valid passport, as well as a visa, when such is required depending on their nationality, issued by Bulgarian diplomatic or consular representation abroad.
+Their family members should present at the border crossing point a valid passport, as well as a visa, when such is required depending on their nationality.

 - For a stay which is longer than 90 days both UK nationals and their family members will need a valid passport and a visa for long-term residence or a valid residence permit issued by the competent Bulgarian authorities.